 Measures should be taken as swiftly as possible, and in any event within weeks, given the urgent need to change travel habits before the restart takes full effect."
 More information can be found from our Cabinet members press release.

 Is this temporary?

-These are temporary emergency active travel schemes and are intended to be for 3 months.
-There is a second tranche of longer term strategic active travel measures that will be prioritised and developed.
+Currently, the changes being carried out are temporary emergency active travel schemes and are intended to be for 3 months.

 Why were residents not consulted?